mikeqfu/pyhelpers/docs/source/quick-start.rst

-.. _a-brief-tutorial:
+.. _brief-tutorial:

 ========
 Tutorial
 ========

-This brief tutorial provides a few examples for each module of `pyhelpers`_, and demonstrates what the package could offer to assist with data manipulation in practical work.
+This brief tutorial provides a few examples for each of the :ref:`modules<modules>`, and demonstrates what `pyhelpers`_ could offer to assist us in performing data manipulation tasks in our practical work.

 .. _pyhelpers: https://pypi.org/project/pyhelpers/